 Each time you run a common operation like creating a branch, merging or rebasing, you'll immediately see how it affects the underlying history of your repository.
 This will give you a useful mental model of how Git works.
 Once you have that, all of the magic will disappear and you'll finally be able to make Git work for you instead of the other way around.

 This workshop is designed for developers who have little to no experience with Git.
 The only prerequisite is that you're somewhat familiar with using a command-line shell for your operating system of choice.
 During the workshop, I'll show you how to interact with Git from either PowerShell or Bash.

-Note that you don't have to keep using the command-line after the workshop, if you don't want to; we'll use it as a learning tool to understand how Git works.
-Once you master the concepts, you'll be able choose any Git client you like and make the most out of it.
+Note that you don't have to keep using the command-line after the workshop if you don't want to; we'll use it as a learning tool to understand how Git works.
+Once you master the concepts, you'll be able to choose any Git client of your liking and make the most out of it.

 You've been using Git for a while and feel pretty comfortable with the basics: committing, creating branches, merging — you got that.
 However, something is missing; maybe you feel you're not taking full advantage of what Git has to offer; maybe you occasionally end up with an entangled history and would like to know how to avoid that.
 You want to know more.
 If this sounds like your situation, then this workshop is for you.

 Mastering Git is about going beyond the basics and learn to truly unleash the power of Git to support your working style, both individually as well as within your team.